zh0ul/sudo.bat/README.md

 :: - Can be used to open many types of URLs and files.
 :: - Examples:
 ::
-::   To open hosts file for editing:
+:: - To open admin command prompt:
 ::
-::     sudo c:\windows\system32\drivers\etc\hosts
+::   sudo.bat
 ::
-::   To open command prompt:
+:: - To open hosts file for editing:
 ::
-::     sudo cmd
+::   sudo.bat c:\windows\system32\drivers\etc\hosts
 ::
 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::
 @ECHO OFF